reasv/panoptikon/README.md

 PORT="6342"
 ```
 These determine where to bind the Panoptikon server which delivers both the inference API and the search and configuration UI.
+Warning: Do not expose Panoptikon to the internet without a reverse proxy and authentication.
+It is designed as a local service and does not have any security features.

 ### INFERIO_HOST, INFERIO_PORT
 Default
 ```